 Have your vehicle serviced regularly to help maintain its roadworthiness and resale value.
-There is a large network of Ford authorized dealers that are there to help you with their professional servicing expertise.
+There is a large network of Ford authorized dealers who are there to help you with their professional servicing expertise.
 We believe that their specially trained technicians are best qualified to service your vehicle properly and expertly.
 They are supported by a wide range of highly specialized tools developed specifically for servicing your vehicle.

-To help you service your vehicle, we provide scheduled maintenance information which makes tracking routine service easy.
+To help you service your vehicle, we provide Scheduled Maintenance Information which makes tracking routine service easy.

 If your vehicle requires professional service, your authorized dealer can provide the necessary parts and service.
-Check your Warranty Guide to find out which parts and services are covered.
+Check your warranty information to find out which parts and services are covered.